ashwinreddy/rlg/README.md

 To do this, RLG supports the ability to easily add robots and tasks in order to evaluate performance on a large repertoire of tasks.
 This makes it possible to quickly and easily test which conditions algorithms work best and worse under.

 To learn more, visit the [wiki](https://github.com/ashwinreddy/rlg/wiki).

+**CAUTION: RLG is still in development, documentation may be incorrect, and code may be buggy**